with a Mana Meter

 - Deus Ex has the Power Recirculator, which reduces augmentation energy use by 10%-60% for a piddling 10 units/minute.

 - The equivalent in Dungeons & Dragons third edition, a few prestige classes reduce or nullify the cost of "metamagic", i.e. a way to make your spells stronger.
-The effect is that you can make all your spells stronger at no added cost; this is very much a Game Breaker.
+The effect is that you can make all your spells stronger at no added cost; this is very much a Game-Breaker... which is presumably why most such cost reducers had a 'to a minimum of +1' clause.

-- In Terraria, wearing the entire set of Jungle Armor will reduce the mana cost of all magic items by 16%.
+- This is common with most sets of mage armor, which helps make up for their lack of defense.
+For example, wearing the entire set of Jungle Armor will reduce the mana cost of all magic items by 16%.
 This stacks with the Nature's Gift accessory, which reduces mana costs by 6%.

 - In addition, the Space Gun uses mana instead of ammo, unless you're wearing the full set of Meteor Armor, in which case the gun uses neither ammo nor mana.
 The gun makes for quite an efficient long-range weapon, so even though there are higher-tier armors than the Meteor Armor, you might find it worthwhile to stick with it.